top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/17_parking.md

 * Layout (tiles types)
 * Instrastructure (traffic lights, wifi networks, ...) required
 * Weather (lights, ...)
-* It is assumed that the parking lot has six parking spaces as depicted in figure 1.
+* It is assumed that the parking lot has six parking spaces as depicted in the figure below.
-  * 4 april tags
+  * 4 april tags, which should be placed according to the figure below.
+From the (0,0) point at the bottom left of the figure below (assuming x is the horizontal axis while y is the vertical axis): place tag #126 at  (10cm,0), tag #128 at (20cm,0), tag #129 at (30cm,0) and tag #131 at (40cm,0).

+    ​
     Do not write instructions here.
 The instructions should be somewhere in [the part about Duckietowns](#duckietowns).
 Here, merely point to them.

 ![Duckietown parking lot](https://raw.githubusercontent.com/duckietown/Software/devel-parking/catkin_ws/src/50-misc-additional-functionality/parking/report/map_0_1.png "Duckietown parking lot")